PennyLaneAI/catalyst/doc/dev/dialects.rst

 Catalyst comes with its own version of the opt tool, ``quantum-opt``, preloaded with all builtin MLIR dialects and transformations, as well all additional compiler components developed for Catalyst specifically.
-Find the file located at ``mlir/tools/quantum-opt/quantum-opt.cpp`` and add the following two lines to it:
+Add the following two lines to the ``mlir/tools/quantum-opt/quantum-opt.cpp``
+file:

 .. code-block:: c++